clazarski/ST558_project/README.md

 # Functions for gathering data from the Weather API

 All of the functions are written so that the user inputs a city in the form of "city name, country code" and their key.
+The API is not case sensitive and is able to handle extra white spaces so it is fairly user friendly already.
+The API for air quality and pollution levels require the user to input lattitude and longitude coordinates.
+A coordinates function is used to gather this information when needed so the user can still simply input a city and country.

 ## `temp_info`